JimmyAndShawn/FinalProject/README.md

 5. Delays

-  q.
+  a.
 Improve visuals for the game